ember-template-lint/ember-template-lint/docs/rule/require-presentational-children.md

 If violations are found, remediation should be planned to either add `role="presentation"` to the descendants as a quickfix.
 A better fix is to not use semantic descendants.

+## Configuration

+ The following values are valid configuration:

+* object -- An object with the following keys:
+  * `nonSemanticTags` -- An array of additional tags that should be considered presentation

 ## References

 * [Roles That Automatically Hide Semantics by Making Their Descendants Presentational](https://w3c.github.io/aria-practices/#children_presentational)